jimenezjose/Arduino_Speedometer/README.md

 ### Implementation details:
       The light intensity of the black wheel has a standard  deviation close to 0.0.
 Although, I am
     calculating for the standard deviation of the wheels data, I noted that it may not always be
     necessary.
 Hence for the symbolic constant SIGNIFICANT_SCORE = 0 in the code.
-Of course if necessary, under noisy necessary, under noisy conditions the SIGNIFICANT_SCORE value should be increased.
+Of course if
+    necessary, under noisy conditions the SIGNIFICANT_SCORE value should be increased.
       Also, to be noted, as the rpms increase the light intensity received from the photoresistor decreases significantly.
 Hence with an incorrect revolution threshold (average + SIGNIFICANT_SCORE * stanDev),